emoranchel/JavaTutorials/node-rest/README.md

 }
 ```

-2. Compress the server.js and manifest.json files and bundle them into a single zip file named sample.zip.
+2. Compress the `server.js` and `manifest.json` files and bundle them into a single zip file named `sample.zip`.

 ## Open the Oracle Application Container Cloud Service Console